Time-shift selection for reservoir computing using a rank-revealing QR algorithm: RRQR time-shift rank-optimization for an opto-electronic delay reservoir

-For the R{\"o}ssler system (Fig. 3), we similarly find that the testing error using RRQR-selected node/time-shift combinations is nearly always better than randomly selected combinations, but the improvement is more modest, especially for the prediction task.
+For the R{\"o}ssler system (Fig. \ref{fig:rossler}), we similarly find that the testing error using rank-optimal node/time-shift combinations is nearly always better than randomly selected combinations, but the improvement is more modest, especially for the prediction task.
 We suspect that this performance reduction is due to the long correlation time of the R{\"o}ssler system, which means that the time-shifted signals are not so different from one another.
-In this case, one would not expect it make as much difference which node/time-shift combinations are selected as for the Lorenz system, which has a much shorter correlation time.
+This is supported by Fig. 2, in which the entropy statistic shows that there is less diversity among the different columns when the reservoir is driven by the R{\"o}ssler $x$ variable.
+In this case, one would not expect the particular selection of node/time-shift combinations to make as much difference as for the Lorenz system which has a much shorter correlation time and for which the reservoir displays a larger entropy.

-It is important to note that the QR optimization selects the most linearly independent columns of the full reservoir matrix $\mathbf{\Omega^{(2)}}$; it does not provide an optimal $\tau_{max}$.
-This explains why both the RRQR-optimized and randomly-selected time-shifts perform worse than the unshifted reservoir for $M_{red}=10$: The time-shifts retained include large shifts, which, while more linearly independent, are less correlated with the current system state than the unshifted nodes.
-For small $M_{red}$, the RRQR method performs better than the unshifted reservoir for only small $\tau_{max}$ (not shown).
+It is important to note that the RRQR algorithm selects the most linearly independent columns of the full reservoir matrix $\mathbf{\Omega^{(2)}}$; it does not provide an optimal $\tau_{max}$.
+This explains why both the rank-optimized and randomly-selected time-shifts perform worse than the unshifted reservoir for $M_{red}=10$: The time-shifts retained include large shifts, which, while more linearly independent, are less correlated with the current system state than the unshifted nodes.
+For small $M_{red}$, the RRQR method performs better than the unshifted reservoir only for small $\tau_{max}$ (not shown).

-We have tested our optimization method on larger opto-electronic RCs (up to $M=800$) and using different $\tau_{max}$, and found similar results.
-In the Supplemental Material, we show the generality of the RRQR optimization by demonstrating that it provides similar improvements on traditional RCs based on the $tanh$ nonlinearity.
+We have tested our RRQR method on larger opto-electronic RCs (up to $M=800$) and using different $\tau_{max}$, and found similar results.